LucasJohnNyamhanga/LucasJohnNyamhanga/README.md

 - 👋 Hi, I’m Lucas John.
 - 👀 I’m interested in computer science and things that work together.
 - 🌱 I’m currently working on shule web application, an educational platform that will be launched on shule.co.tz
-- 💞️ I’m looking to collaborate on react && nextjs typescript project.
+- 💞️ I’m looking to collaborate on react and nextjs typescript project.
 - 📫 Reach me on lucasjohn414@gmail.com

 <!---